Why Alternative methods?

 The IC-3Rs platform builds on the research activities of the In Vitro Toxicology and Dermato-cosmetology (IVTD) group of the Vrije Universiteit Brussel (VUB).
 IVTD constitutes a hub for many promising R&D projects within a broad scientific scope.
 They all share one common goal, namely an improvement of human health and safety (http://www.ivtd-fafy.be/).
 A key activity of the department is Developing robust and human-relevant liver-based in vitro models to discriminate between safe and toxic drug candidates, and consequently reduce human exposure to liable products and safety-related drug attrition.

-The group is headed by Prof. Vera Rogiers, doctor in Pharmaceutical Sciences and Master in Applied Toxicology.
-She is a professor at the Vrije Universiteit Brussel (VUB) in the faculty of Medicine and Pharmacy.
+The IC-3Rs group is founded by em.
+Prof. Vera Rogiers, doctor in Pharmaceutical Sciences and Master in Applied Toxicology.
+She is still teaching dermato-cosmetic sciences as a part-time professor at the Vrije Universiteit Brussel (VUB) in the faculty of Medicine and Pharmacy.
 She is the organiser of the annual postgraduate course "Safety assessment of cosmetics in the EU“ and co-organiser of the annual postgraduate course "Intensive Course in Dermato-Cosmetic Sciences" at the VUB.
 At the European level, she is co-chair of the SCCS (Scientific Committee on Consumer Safety) and member of the mirror group of EPAA (The European Partnership for Alternative Approaches to Animal Testing).